 - Habitual residents of the United States who are not citizens of any country (“stateless persons”).

 Read section 5 of the Order for the list of exceptions regarding asylum claims made at the border.
 Note that asylum-seekers allowed to enter Canada to pursue their claim will be requested to self-isolate for 14 days.

 For those who are already in Canada

 You can make a refugee claim at an Immigration, Refugees and Citizenship Canada (IRCC) inland office.
 Note however that IRCC is no longer receiving refugee claims in person until further notice.
 You are required instead to send your request by email to: IRCC.RefugeeClaim-Demandedasile.IRCC@cic.gc.ca.
 You will receive an automated reply requesting additional information.

 If you already had an interview scheduled with IRCC that was cancelled because of COVID-19 or had submitted a refugee claim by email or at an IRCC office drop box between 16 March and 7 July 2020, IRCC will be reaching out to you to schedule an appointment.
-For more details on the gradual resumption of in-person services, click here.
+Find out more details on the gradual resumption of in-person services on IRCC’s website.